 int* diagoffset;

-Compressed Sparse Row
+Compressed Sparse Row (CSR)

 This particular implementation of the CSR format may have a few differing points from other implementation with regard to memory allocation, namely that each row has its own pointer which adds a memory allocation overhead but at the same time permits independent memory reallocations.
 In the context of finite elements this decision allows performance gains at the assembly stage when used in conjunction with mesh coloring, since independent memory management of rows to be resized in parallel, avoiding the issues of race conditions other formats have to consider.
 The strategy used was to create a data structure to hold each compressed row's data as follows: